 A quick guide to the interaction between prior rights and trade marks

-Trade marks help businesses differentiate themselves from the competition.
+Trade marks ("trade marks") help businesses differentiate themselves from the competition.
 But how do they interact with prior rights?

 What are prior rights?

-The term “prior rights” refers to different kinds of rights which are relevant to the current status of a legal subject in question.
+The term “prior rights” refers to different kinds of pre-existing rights relevant to the current status of a legal subject in question.

-Within intellectual property, there are many overlapping rights which can (and often do) conflict.
+Within intellectual property, there are many pre-existing overlapping rights which can (and often do) conflict.

-Because of this, consideration to prior rights is often very important when assessing intellectual property, as well as understanding the enforceability and scope that a prospective registered right will have.
+Because of this, consideration of prior rights is often very important when assessing intellectual property, as well as understanding the enforceability and scope that a prospective registered right will have.

 Prior rights and trade marks